My name is Laura Kirk. I am a 25 year old sacred sound practitioner, children’s educator and minister, peace activist, and community organizer.

 Take my experience searching for kirtan communities as an example.
 I first discovered kirtan through books and playlists.
 Finding an in-person community to practice with was far more difficult.
 My initial Google searches turned up nothing near me.
 Knowing no where else to turn, I was at a dead end.
 Only by a stroke of luck did I stumble across a yoga studio with a small group of practitioners.
 It was through them that I discovered there was a sprawling network of groups all around me, connected via Whats app groups, email lists, and text chains.
 If I hadn’t found someone who knew, I would have never found the groups that would open me to a world of nurturing, loving, and supportive communities.

-There are so many ways to support this work - ranging from your resources, wisdom, heart, time, and talents.
-I hope you will consider finding a way to join us here.
+There are so many ways to support this work.
+I hope you will consider finding a way to join us.